dlang/DIPs/DIPs/DIP1xxx.md

 of which constraints have failed.

-While it is not possible in the general case to provide useful information as to what constraints have failed and why, because a constraint may have an arbitrary combination of logic.
-However the vast majority of constraints are expressed in Conjuntive Normal Form (CNF).
+While it is not possible in the general case to provide useful information as to what constraints have failed and why, because a constraint may have an arbitrary combination of logic, the vast majority of constraints are expressed in Conjuntive Normal Form (CNF).
 In this case it is definitely possible to provide better daignostics as to which clauses have failed.
 However the current grammer provides no way to translate particularly verbose constraints to a user not intimately familiar with